- Hypocalcemia is a condition in which there are lower-than-average levels of calcium in the plasma.

 - Your bones need calcium to stay strong, grow, and heal.

-Hypocalcemia may be the result of low calcium production or insufficient calcium circulation in the body.
+Hypocalcemia may be the result of low calcium production or insufficient calcium circulation in your body.
 A deficiency of magnesium or vitamin D is linked to most cases of hypocalcemia.

-Some patients show no signs of hypocalcemia.
-Infants with the condition may twitch or tremor.
-Adults with this condition may experience:
+Some people don’t have any symptoms or signs of hypocalcemia.
+As it affects the nervous system, babies with the condition may twitch or tremor.
+Adults who do have symptoms may experience:

 - muscle stiffness